Brent Carelse

 Brent Carelse (born 30 March 1981) is a South African former soccer player who played as a midfielder.
-He played club football for Hellenic, Ajax Cape Town, Mamelodi Sundowns, Supersport United, Chippa United and Cape Town All Stars and international football for South Africa.
+He played club football for Hellenic, Ajax Cape Town, Mamelodi Sundowns, Supersport United, Chippa United, Cape Town All Stars, and international football for South Africa.

 Club career

-In February 2016, he rejoined former club Hellenic.
+In February 2016, he rejoined his former club Hellenic.

 International career

 He made one appearance for South Africa in 2007.

 Coaching career

 He was appointed as under-19 coach at Cape Town City in March 2017.

 Personal life

 Like Steven Pienaar, Carelse was born in Westbury, a township on the outskirts of Johannesburg.
 He is the son of former footballer Dougie Carelse.